eventide-project/schema-fixtures/README.md

 ## Equality Fixture

 The `Schema::Fixtures::Equality` fixture tests the equality of two instances of a schema object.
 It optionally tests that the classes of each schema object are the same class, and tests that the attributes of the schema instances have the same values.
-The attributes tested can be limited to a subset of attributes by specifying a list of attribute names, and a map can be provided to compare different attributes to each other.
+The attributes tested can be limited to a subset of attributes by specifying a list of attribute names, and a map can be provided to compare attributes of different names that represent the same value.

 ``` ruby
 module Something